DigiBP/Team-24DIGIBP3/README.md

 ### Process Variables 🔡⚙️
+The following process variables were being used in Camunda.
+The variables can have different initialization sources: 1.
+In Camunda directly by (manual user) input, calculation (DMN) or script tasks.
+2. By HTTP responses from a Service Task (Power Automate).
+By receiving a variable loaded message sent to the process instance.

 | FieldName               | Type    | Description                                                | Example / Potential Values |
 |-------------------------|---------|------------------------------------------------------------|-----------------------------|
 | AdjustmentDescription   | String  | What does the customer want to have adjusted in the next version | too bass intensive     |